 The colostomy may be short-term or permanent.

 Colostomy is done while you are under general anesthesia (asleep and pain-free).
-It may either be done with a large surgical cut in the abdomen, or with a small camera and several small cuts (laparoscopy).
+It may be done either with a large surgical cut in the abdomen or with a small camera and several small cuts (laparoscopy).

-Risks from any anesthesia include:
+Risks of any anesthesia include:

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed physician should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites.
-Copyright 1997-2013, A.D.A.M., Inc. Duplication for commercial use must be authorized in writing by ADAM Health Solutions.
+Copyright 1997-2014, A.D.A.M., Inc. Duplication for commercial use must be authorized in writing by ADAM Health Solutions.